jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (7) If goods and services are treated by section 21I(1) as being supplied by a person, the consideration in money for the supply is—
   (a) an amount equal to the taxable value of the fringe benefit as determined by sections CX 20, and RD 54 to RD 57 of the Income Tax Act 2007, if paragraph (b) does not apply; or
   (b) nil, if the person would not have a deduction under section 20(3) relating to the supply of the fringe benefit if the consideration in money for the supply were given by paragraph (a).
-(7A) If goods and services are deemed to be supplied by a person under section 5(3), the consideration in money for the supply is treated as being the open market value of the supply.
+(7A) If goods and services are deemed to be supplied by a person under section 5(3) and (3B), the consideration in money for the supply is treated as being the open market value of the supply.
 (7B) If goods and services are treated as supplied by a person under section 5(23), the value of the supply is an amount equal to the consideration for the supply first made to the recipient.
 (8) Where goods and services are deemed to be supplied by a person under section 5(3) and the goods and services were acquired before 1 October 1986, the consideration in money for either supply shall be deemed to be the lesser of—
   (a) the cost of those goods and services to the supplier, including any input tax deduction claimed in respect of the supply of those goods and services to that supplier: